 Like outside hitters, opposite hitters should also have offensive and defensive skills.
 This position is called OPP, pin hitter, or right-side hitter.
 They are the second attackers who hit from the back row.
 Sometimes, they may be required to play the role of a setter.

 They also play the role of pin hitters who attack from the suitable antenna side of the net.
-Opposite hitters block the left-side hitters of the opponent team, who get the maximum sets compared to any other position.

 Middle Blocker – Middle Hitter